m4rktest/marcosoutsurance/README.md

 # marcos-assessment-outsurance
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

-Simple app that fetching data from StackOverflow public API Angular material used for layout and print the top 10 Stackoverflow topics and simple navbar .spec files to test app.component and api.service calls Further enhancements could be put some search box on order to find out coincidences or filter out by technologies or progamming language even refresh api call after some time for updates or check any other exposed end points
+Simple app that fetching data from StackOverflow public API Angular material used for layout and print the top 10 Stackoverflow topics and simple navbar.
+Further enhancements could be put some search box on order to find out coincidences or filter out by technologies or progamming language even refresh api call after some time for updates or check any other exposed end points.

 ## Development server
+Put DIST folder on your localhost or launch npm start from your IDE to create node_modules folder and test the solution on your local.
 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:XXXX/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding